-- 19. Throughout this proceeding, the EC has placed great emphasis on the issue of the burden of proof for example, the EC's third submission is devoted largely to this topic.
-This dispute, however, presents no difficult or unusual issues regarding burdens of proof. - 20.
-The EC argues in its third submission that the United States has not met its burden of presenting a prima facie case because the U.S. first submission did not address "each and every delay" in the processing of each product covered in the U.S. panel request.
+13. Throughout this proceeding, the EC has placed great emphasis on the issue of the burden of proof - for example, the EC's third submission is devoted largely to this topic.
+This dispute, however, presents no difficult or unusual issues regarding burdens of proof.

+14. The EC argues that the United States has not met its burden of presenting a prima facie case because the U.S. first submission did not address "each and every delay" in the processing of each product covered in the U.S. panel request.
 This argument is baseless.
 The contention of the United States and the other complainants is that the EC adopted a moratorium that never allowed products to reach final approval.
-We do not contend, as the EC argument implies, that the EC suspended all processing of applications, nor do we contend that each and every one of the EC's delays were unwarranted.
-Thus, nothing in the theory of the U.S. case requires an examination of each and every delay for each and every product. - 21.
-The EC also asserts that the EC, as opposed to the complainants, has provided most of the evidence in this dispute.
+The United States does not contend, as the EC argument implies, that the EC suspended all processing of applications, nor does the United States contend that each and every one of the EC's delays were unwarranted.
+Thus, nothing in the theory of the U.S. case requires an examination of each and every delay for each and every product.

+15. The EC also asserts that the EC, as opposed to the complainants, has provided most of the evidence in this dispute.
 This contention is untrue: the complainants have provided extensive evidence.
-For example, the U.S. first submission included over 100 exhibits in support of our showing that the EC had adopted a moratorium on biotech approvals, had subjected applications to undue delay, and that member States had adopted product-specific bans that were not based on scientific evidence.
-Those exhibits included positive risk assessments by EC scientific bodies, numerous statements by EC officials acknowledging the moratorium on biotech approvals, and copies of the relevant EC laws and member State safeguard measures.

-22. What the EC is really complaining about is that the EC, as opposed to the complainants, provided the documents in the product application histories.
-There is no basis for that.
-The United States, Argentina, and Canada did not need the application histories to prove our prima facie case.
-It was the EC itself that chose to rely on the application histories in the EC's attempt to rebut plaintiffs' prima facie case.
-Having chosen to rely on the product application histories, the EC cannot complain when the complaining parties insist that this information must be complete, and that the EC not be permitted to rely on excerpts of information presented by the EC out of context for purposes of this dispute.
+For example, the U.S. first submission included over 100 exhibits, including positive risk assessments by EC scientific bodies, numerous statements by EC officials acknowledging the moratorium on biotech approvals, and copies of the relevant EC laws and member State safeguard measures.
+What the EC really objects to is that the EC, as opposed to the complainants, provided the documents in the product application histories.
+The United States, however, did not need the application histories to prove its prima facie case.
+It was the EC itself that chose to rely on the product application histories, the EC cannot complain when the complaining parties insist that this information must be complete, and that the EC not be permitted to rely on excerpts of information presented by the EC out of context for purposes of this dispute.